johann-solo/oliveandmango.github.io/site/content/blog/2018-05-01-creamy–sausage–kale–and–snap-pea-farfalle.md

 excerpt: A pasta that's creamy, delicious and full of veggies.
 ---

 This past dish has just the right amount of greens and the right amount of comfort!
 Pasta is my kryptonite, or more accurately a degree of my kryptonite.
 Basically I love all savoury doughy things and pasta is high up on the list.
 Add cheese and cream and its a triple threat.
 I don’t eat that combo often but when I do I want it rich creamy and delicious.
 This is exactly what this dish offers.
-The lemon brighten this dish up and makes it feel like a lighter version of itself.
+The lemon brightens this dish up and makes it feel like a lighter version of itself.
 </br>
 </br>
 ![Creamy Sausage Kale And Snap Pea Farfalle](/images/uploads/2018_05_01_creamy–sausage–kale–and–snap_pea_farfalle_2.jpg)